MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/validating_universal_drivers.md

 ---
 ms.assetid: D4B7FC2A-259F-4B72-A52B-03CBF712D5C5
-title: 'Validating Universal Windows drivers'
+title: Validating Universal Windows drivers
-description: 'You can use the ApiValidator.exe tool to verify that the APIs that your driver calls are valid for a Universal Windows driver.'
+description: You can use the ApiValidator.exe tool to verify that the APIs that your driver calls are valid for a Universal Windows driver.
 ---

 # Validating Universal Windows drivers